meng2468/reddit-sd/README.md

 ## Description

-### Datasets
-To download relevant benchmark stance detection datasets run the dataset.sh file in tools.
-Requirements:
-- unzip (terminal)

 ### Requirements
 To get the project running you will need Python 3.6+ and do the following
+- Download popular stance detection datasets using: `sh tools/datasets.sh`
 - Install the relevant packages with: `pip install -r requirements.txt`
-- Install the language model used in spaCy: python -m spacy download en_core_web_sm
+- Install the language model used in spaCy: `python -m spacy download en_core_web_sm`

 ### Benchmarks
 Compute benchmark results on popular Stance Detection datasets using out-of-the-box classical NLP model using `run_trainer.py`.